International Student Tax Assistance

 Federal Tax Return:

-- If you are already in the GLACIER tax system at KU, follow the GLACIER instructions and the email you received from email@example.com.
+- If you are already in the GLACIER tax system at KU, follow the GLACIER instructions and the email you received from firstname.lastname@example.org.
 Most international students/faculty/staff are in GLACIER and must access GLACIER Tax Prep through the GLACIER system.
 You do not need an access code.
-This will be available sometime in early February.

 - If you are NOT already in the GLACIER tax system, you can access the web-based computer program GLACIER Tax Prep to prepare your federal income tax returns.
 You can get the access code from Legal Services for Students.